Chart Color Schemes

 Employment

-The area has particular employment specialization in manufacturing, with an employment share 2.7 times the regional level.
-Conversely, health care & social assistance shows lower representation at 10.4%, compared to the regional average of 16.1%.
-The predominantly residential area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 0.4% alongside labour force increasing by 1.1%, resulting in unemployment rising by 0.7 percentage points.
-This contrasts with Rest of Qld, where employment rose by 1.7%, the labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Kin Kora.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Kin Kora's employment mix suggests local employment should increase by 5.3% over five years and 11.8% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+In the 12-month period ending December 2025, Kin Kora's labour force decreased by 3.4% and employment declined by 2.4%, leading to a 0.9 percentage point drop in unemployment rate.
+This contrasts with Regional Qld where employment rose by 0.7%, the labour force grew by 1.0%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kin Kora's employment mix suggests local employment should increase by 5.3% over five years and 11.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment